Here’s how you can upgrade to new Linux Mint versions using the Mint upgrade tool, i.e. mintupgrade GUI with actual upgrade process screenshots.

 sudo apt install mintupgrade

 Finally, I think it’s one of the best utilities by the Linux Mint team.
 As you can see above, it handled many errors on its own.
 All I did was click the “Fix” button.
-And the utility is smart enough to understand all the failure points and took care of the remediations.
+And the utility is smart enough to understand all the failure points and take care of the remediations.